redhat-performance/jetlag/README.md

 your laptop) as long as you can connect to the bastion machine in your cloud allocation.

 There are three main files to configure.
-The inventory file is generated (for SCALE lab and IBM Cloud), but might have to be edited for specific scenario/hardware usage.
-You can also [manually create a "Bring Your Own Lab"](docs/bastion-deploy-bm-byol) inventory file.
+The inventory file is generated and can be edited for specific scenario/hardware usage.
+You can also [manually create a "Bring Your Own Lab"](docs/bastion-deploy-bm-byol.md) inventory file.

 | File | Description |
 | - | - |